Do you need a degree to be an A&R?

-Artist and Repertoire (A&R) Representative Job Description, Career as a Artist and Repertoire (A&R) Representative, Salary, and Employment.
+Artist and Repertoire (A&R) Representative Job Description, Career as an Artist and Repertoire (A&R) Representative, Salary, and Employment.

 Training/Educational Requirements: Bachelor’s degree preferred